 - Audacity, for example, is a simple program compatible with Macs, PCs, and tablets, and will cost you exactly $0.

 - Pro Tools S6 (price varies from product to product) and Adobe Audition CC (prices start at $20.99 per month).
 Both are intricate and thoroughly encompass all your VO needs.

 - Finally, you can also record and edit directly on your iPhone or iPad using the apps WavePad Audio Editor (free) or TwistedWave ($9.99).

 Last, but certainly not least, it’s time to put your money where your mouth is—literally—and land yourself a voiceover gig.

-You will definitely want to check out the Backstage Guide to voiceover training (right here!), which has all the vital VO information you need, including training options, audition prep, and how to immerse yourself in the VO community.
+You will definitely want to check out our guide to becoming a voice actor, which has all the vital VO information you need, including training options, audition prep, and how to immerse yourself in the voice acting community.